chaance/ordered-dictionary/README.md

 <h1 align="center"><code>ordered-dictionary</code></h1>

+> NOTE: This is very much a WIP.
+Some heuristics I'm still not 100% sure of, and
+> there certainly optimizations to be made.
+Contributions welcome!

 A class for creating ordered dictionary data structures in JavaScript.

 An ordered dictionary is essentially a `Map`: a collection of key-value pairs